AdityaDeshmane/iOSToastView/README.md

 * Small code
 * Easy to modify
-* Many customizable parameter to meet whatever your requiment are
+* Many customizable parameter to meet whatever your requiments are

 ```obj-c
 //Transparancy